-University of Missouri fires instructor after student run-ins
+Univ. of Missouri fires teacher after student run-ins

 Kansas City, Mo. — The University of Missouri fired an assistant professor on Thursday who had been suspended after run-ins with student journalists during protests last year, including a videotaped confrontation where she called for “some muscle” to remove a videographer from the Columbia campus.

 Top university administrators announced Melissa Click’s dismissal during a conference call.
 More than 100 state lawmakers had called for the dismissal of the 45-year-old assistant communications professor.

 A video clip that went viral showed Click calling for “some muscle” to remove a student videographer during protests on Nov.
 9 that were spurred by what activists said was administrators’ indifference to racial issues on campus.
 Click was later charged with misdemeanor assault, but a Columbia prosecutor ultimately agreed to drop the case if Click completed community service.